amchew/appcenter/technical-specs/001-Identity-MVP-Spec/001-Identity-Spec.md

 User Experience:

-- As an app developer, I can see a list of app users who have authenticated to my app or are usres under my Azure AD B2C tenant.
+- As an app developer, I can see a list of app users who have authenticated to my app or are users under my Azure AD B2C tenant.
 If I’d like to have more granular control over the users, I will edit the users in Azure.
 - On the main page under “Users”, I will be able to search for the users based on email, and first name and last name.
 - When I click on each of the users, I see their basic profile.
 To have more granular control over the editing of the users, I am directed to Azure.